ravindraseervi/Ai-teacher-tools/README.md

 # Ai-teacher-tools
 Free AI-powered tools and prompts for teachers and students.
-# AI Teacher Tools

-Free AI-powered tools, prompts, and resources for teachers and students.

 ## About
 This repository contains practical AI prompts, templates, workflows, and educational resources designed to help teachers, students, and content creators improve productivity using AI.